petrkeil/Blog/2015_04_15_The_age_of_postdoc/the_age_of_postdoc.md

 # The age of Postdoc: towards liberation of academic middle class

 Nature has an article about the daunting prospects for current postdocs in some countries ([Nature 520, 144-147](http://www.nature.com/news/the-future-of-the-postdoc-1.17253)).
 The article is stimulating but reports only a few relatively ad-hoc ways to fix the situation.
-In the discussion below the article Peter Jurica mentions *postdocs as middle class *(of academia).
+In the discussion below the article Peter Jurica mentions *postdocs as middle class* (of academia).
 I think that this simple analogy can inspire more fundamental actions and paradigm shifts, potentially improving the system in favor of postdocs.
-I've tried to outline them below, building on my limited experience from the US, UK, France and the Czech Republic – hence, my (random) ideas will apply differently in different countries and types of universities.
+I've tried to outline them below, building on my limited experience from the US, UK, France and the Czech Republic – hence, my (random) ideas will apply differently, or can even be irrelevant, in different countries and types of universities.
 The specific countries which I have in mind are US, UK and Germany, where postdocs have especially hard time seeing the future for all the bottlenecks.

 These are my suggestions: